IBM/Ionic-MFP-App/README.md

 ### 6.3 Map MyWardData's protecting scope to UserLogin security check

 Launch MFP Dashboard as below:
   * In the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/), under *Cloud Foundry Services*, click on the *Mobile Foundation* service you created in [Step 4](#step-4-create-mobile-foundation-service-and-configure-mfp-cli).
-Then click on `Launch Console` to open the MFP dashboard.
+The service overview page that gets shown, will have the MFP dashboard embedded within it.
+You can also open the MFP dashboard in a separate browser tab by appending `/mfpconsole` to the *url* mentioned in [Step 4](#step-4-create-mobile-foundation-service-and-configure-mfp-cli).
   * Inside the MFP dashboard, in the list on the left, you will see the `MyWard` application, and `MyWardData` and `UserLogin` adapters listed.

 Verify MFP Adapter configuration as below: